-So, you’re considering starting your own business?
-It’s a bold move but one that’s being made by more people than ever before as self-employment continues to rise in the UK.
+You’re at a crossroads in your travel career, your next move unclear.
+Starting your own travel business may sound like a bold move... but its being made by more experienced travel consultants than ever before as self-employment continues to rise in the UK.

-Let’s take a look at some of the things you should consider when choosing the right company for your future…
+These are some of the things you should consider when choosing the right company for your future.

 1. How long has the franchise been established?

 It’s important to choose a franchise that has a successful track record with a proven business model.
 So finding out how long the business has been established for is a good starting point.